The Harish-Chandra integral: An introduction with examples: Proofs of Harish-Chandra's formula

-The following proposition further illustrates the significance of $\Pi$ and its relationship with the invariant differential operators on $\mathfrak{h}$. \begin{proposition} $D\Pi = 0$ for all $D \in \mathcal{I}(\mathfrak{h})$ that annihilate the constants. \end{proposition} \begin{proof} Since $D$ is $W$-invariant and $\Pi$ is skew, $D\Pi$ must be skew.
-For each reflection $w_\alpha \in W$ we thus have $w_\alpha(D\Pi) = -D\Pi$, which implies that $D\Pi$ vanishes on the plane $\{\alpha = 0 \}$, so that $\alpha$ divides $D\Pi$.
-But this implies $\Pi$ divides $D\Pi$ since the positive roots are relatively prime, and $D\Pi$ is strictly lower degree than $\Pi$, so we must have $D\Pi = 0$. \end{proof} We say that $\Pi$ is {\it $W$-harmonic}.
-In fact, the space of {\it all} $W$-harmonic polynomials on $\mathfrak{h}$ is exactly the linear span of the partial derivatives of $\Pi$ \cite[ch.
-3, Theorem 3.6]{SH}.
-In particular, since the Laplacian on $\mathfrak{h}$ is $W$-invariant, $\Pi$ is harmonic in the traditional sense.
+We record for later use the following important property of the discriminant $\Delta_\gog$ \cite[Corollary to Lemma 10]{HC}. \begin{proposition} $D\Delta_\gog = 0$ for all $D \in \mathcal{I}(\tot)$ that annihilate the constants. \end{proposition} \begin{proof} Since $D$ is $W$-invariant and $\Delta_\gog$ is skew, $D\Delta_\gog$ must be skew.
+For each reflection $w_\alpha \in W$ we thus have $w_\alpha(D\Delta_\gog) = -D\Delta_\gog$, which implies that $D\Delta_\gog$ vanishes on the hyperplane $\{\alpha = 0 \}$.
+Therefore the linear functional $\alpha$, regarded as a polynomial of degree 1, divides $D\Delta_\gog$.
+Now, it is a basic fact of Lie theory that the root system of a semisimple Lie algebra is {\it reduced}, meaning that $\Phi$ contains no scalar multiples of $\alpha$ except for $\alpha$ itself and $-\alpha$.
+This implies that no positive root divides any other positive root, since a polynomial of degree 1 divides another polynomial of degree 1 if and only if the two polynomials are scalar multiples of each other.
+In other words, as polynomials, the positive roots are relatively prime.
+Therefore the fact that each $\alpha$ divides $D\Delta_\gog$ implies that the entire discriminant $\Delta_\gog$ divides $D\Delta_\gog$.
+But $D\Delta_\gog$ is strictly lower degree than $\Delta_\gog$, so we must have $D\Delta_\gog = 0$. \end{proof} We say that $\Delta_\gog$ is {\it $W$-harmonic}.
+In fact, the space of all $W$-harmonic polynomials on $\tot$ is exactly the linear span of the partial derivatives of $\Delta_\gog$ \cite[ch.~3, Theorem 3.6]{SH}.
+In particular, since the Laplacian on $\tot$ is $W$-invariant, $\Delta_\gog$ is harmonic in the traditional sense.

-\subsection{Radial part of a differential operator}
+\subsubsection{Radial part of a differential operator}

-There is one final idea that we need before we can understand Harish-Chandra's homorphism of invariant differential operators.
+There is one final idea that we need to introduce before discussing Harish-Chandra's homomorphism of invariant differential operators.
 This is the notion of the {\it radial part} of a differential operator, which was fully developed by Helgason in the 1960s and 1970s\footnotemark but which already plays an important role in \cite{HC}.
 We say that a submanifold $M \subset \mathfrak{g}$ is {\it transverse} to the adjoint orbits in $\mathfrak{g}$ if for each $p \in M$ we have a decomposition of tangent spaces where $\mathcal{O}_p = \{ \mathrm{Ad}_g p \ | \ g \in G \}$ is the adjoint orbit of $p$.
 We state without proof the following theorem, which is a special case of \cite[ch.~2, Theorem 3.6]{SH}.